ihe-k/Pneumonia-Risk-and-Misinformation-Impact-on-Health-Seeking-Behaviours/README.md

 Set up API keys for Twitter and NewsAPI (if applicable) Download and extract the chest X-ray dataset into the data/ folder

+## Testing
+I have included images of healthy and unhealthy patients diagnosed with pneumonia that may be used to test the app in the folder, 'Practice_Pack'.

 ## Project Structure
 ```plaintext
 ├── data/